actonlang/www.acton-lang.org/content/install/index.md

 ## Supported versions
 - MacOS 10.5 / x86_64
 - MacOS 11 / x86_64
+- MacOS 12 / x86_64
 - MacOS 12 / aarch64 (M1)
+  - no pre-built binary package ("bottle" in Homebrew lingo) available so it will build from source
+- MacOS 13 / x86_64
+- MacOS 13 / aarch64 (M1)
   - no pre-built binary package ("bottle" in Homebrew lingo) available so it will build from source

 ## Install via Homebrew
 ```sh